The recent approval of two COVID-19 vaccines offers a glimmer of hope at the end of a difficult year.

 But since the pandemic began, there’s been a lot of misinformation floating around about how dangerous the coronavirus is, how safe a vaccine may be, and how quickly it will be administered.

-In this blog, Dr. Emilio Dominguez, an infectious disease specialist and Chief Medical Officer at Florida Medical Clinic, answers 10 of your most frequently asked questions about the new coronavirus vaccine.
+In this blog, Dr. Emilio Dominguez, an infectious diseases specialist and Chief Medical Officer at Florida Medical Clinic, answers 10 of your most frequently asked questions about the new coronavirus vaccine.

 1. Is it safe?